 Alex twisted his knee during a soccer game when he stepped in a hole on the field.
 Although he iced the injury afterward, the pain continued to bother him.

-A visit to the doctor revealed that Alex had torn his anterior cruciate ligament (ACL), which connects two key bones in the knee.
+A visit to the doctor revealed that Alex had torn his anterior cruciate ligament (ACL), which connects the bones that form the knee joint.
 A few months later, he had surgery to repair the damage.

 But even after his successful operation, there was still work to do before Alex could heal properly: He needed physical therapy to help him rebuild muscle strength and recover the range of motion in his injured knee.